Skip to main content

 Types and Formats

-The types and formats of documents for the former Russian Empire and former Soviet Union vary widely, depending on factors such as place, time, religion, and others.
-For example, the Russian Empire collected different information in taxation records for 1747 than it did in the taxation records of 1858.
+The types and formats of documents for the former Russian Empire and former Soviet Union vary widely, depending on factors such as time, place, and religion.
+For example, the Russian Empire collected different information in taxation records from 1747 than it did in taxation records from 1858.
 Records kept in modern-day Poland may be written in Polish, Russian, German, or Latin, depending on the context (both place and time).
 Jewish records contain different information than Catholic or Orthodox records, and some of it may be written in Hebrew as well as Russian!
-Though records will vary based on these factors, you will also find that standardization of records was also common, especially in records kept from the mid-1800s onward.
-Because of those consistencies, knowing the basic format to expect in major record types will help you to have more success as you work with the documents.
+Though records will vary based on these factors, you will find that standardization of records was common, especially in records kept from the mid-1800s onward.
+Knowing the basic format to expect in major record types will help you to have more success as you work with the documents.
 The following are some of the types most commonly used in genealogical research for the countries listed above:

 • Metrical Books: Records of birth, marriage, divorce and death, usually organized by religion.
 These records help to follow an individual throughout their life.